reponomics/reponomics-dashboard-action/template/README.template.md

 # Reponomics Dashboard

-> [!NOTE] This template is on the `v0` external beta line.
-These instructions describe the official generated workflows; after copying the template, the repository owner may modify them.

 This is the setup README for your Reponomics dashboard repository.
 Reponomics helps maintainers collect GitHub traffic and growth data, keep that data in their own repository's workflow artifacts, and render a dashboard without sending the data to a Reponomics-hosted service.

 After you copy the template, the repository is yours.
 The generated workflows use your credentials, your repository secrets, and the action version pinned by the local wrapper at `.github/actions/reponomics/action.yml`.
 This README helps you configure collection, data storage, and dashboard publication before the first setup run.
 Setup may replace this file with a shorter post-setup README, and private repositories can later opt into a generated metrics README dashboard.